Featured interviews with long-time Sukita admirirers Jim Jarmusch, Paul Smith and Christopher Thomas

 A Sukita photo launches the career of HOTEI (Kill Bill main theme writer)

-Tomoyasu Hotei says he first took up the guitar after being inspired by Sukita’s famous photo of Mark Bolan of T-REX hanging in a music shop.
+Tomoyasu Hotei says he first took up the guitar after being inspired by Sukita’s famous photo of Marc Bolan of T-REX hanging in a music shop.
 From there, Hotei would go on to become a world-class guitarist guest jamming with the Rolling Stones and writing the main theme for Quentin Tarantino’s Kill Bill.

 - Masayoshi Sukita (鋤田正義), Chris Thomas, Jim Jarmusch, Sir Paul Smith, Haruomi Hosono (細野晴臣), Sakamoto Ryuichi (坂本龍一), Yukihiro Takahashi (高橋幸宏), Hirokazu Koreeda (是枝裕和), HOTEI (布袋寅泰), Masatoshi Nagase (永瀬正敏), MIYAVI, Lily Franky (リリー・フランキー) and more.